Skip to Content

 The Aurora Borealis or Northern Lights are one of the most spectacular natural sights in the world.
 Knowing when the best time to see the Northern Lights is key to giving yourself the best chance of success at seeing the aurora on your trip.
+Here’s what you need to know.

-When is the Best Time to See the Northern Lights?
+When is The Best Time to See The Northern Lights?

 Kirkjufell Mountain Northern Lights Iceland